Daemon (computing): Terminology

-Alternative terms for daemon are service (used in Windows, from Windows NT onwards, and later also in Linux), started task (IBM z/OS), and ghost job (XDS UTS).
+Alternative terms include service (used in Windows, from Windows NT onwards, and later also in Linux), started task (IBM z/OS), and ghost job (XDS UTS).
+Sometimes the more general term server or server process is used, particularly for daemons that operate as part of client-server systems.
+A daemon that connects to a computer network is a network service.

-After the term was adopted for computer use, it was rationalized as a backronym for Disk And Execution MONitor.
+After the term was adopted for computer use, it was incorrectly rationalized as a backronym for disk and execution monitor.